-This next level is a gray area.
+This next level, 3, is a gray area.
 The dog has less bite inhibition and has done damage and probably will again.
 If there are children in the house, this dog should not be in the house.
-Placing a dog like this is a high liability.
+Placing a dog like this is a higher liability.

 However if there are no children in the home, if all adults are willing to follow protocol, etc., this dog may be able to stay in the home depending on the management and work done.
 By able to stay in the home I do not mean he will fully rehabilitate and be a best buddy to all.
 I only mean he may be a dog you can adjust to live with as long as you are understanding, willing to keep up with management and work.
 If you are unwilling to do the work then the dog should not stay in the house.
 Again, remember placing a dog like this is a liability for all involved.
 Make your decision what to do carefully.
 This is from a rescue website about the issue with biting dogs and rescue.

 Level 3 – One to four punctures and no puncture is deeper than 1/2 the length of the canine.
 There may be tearing in one direction as the victim pulled away, the dog was pulled off or a small dog fell off due to gravity.
 Basket muzzles are a necessity for safety.